How to Stop Overthinking Fast: A 7-Minute Anxiety Routine

 Repetition Science: How 66 Days Creates Automaticity

-You’ll hear “66 days” quoted as an average for habit automaticity.
-Treat it as a compass, not a contract.
+You'll hear "66 days" quoted as an average for habit automaticity — a figure that traces back to Lally et al.'s 2009 study at University College London.
+Treat it as a compass, not a contract; in that study, the range ran from 18 to 254 days.

 Advanced Self Mastery Protocols for High‑Anxiety States